What Is Term Life Insurance and Who Should Buy It?

 Inexpensive

-Affordability is often one of the key advantages of term life insurance.
+One benefit of term life insurance is affordability.
 Since it provides coverage for a specific period and lacks the investment component found in permanent life insurance, the premiums of a term life insurance policy are generally lower, making it a more budget-friendly option for many individuals and families.

 barChart icon